neonorb/project-asiago/README.md

 # Getting
 This repository contains a makefile that allows you to easily download and build all the required dependencies.

-You'll first need an intial build of everything:
+You'll first need to setup your directories.
+The rest of this document assumes your current directory is `~/project-asiago/project-asiago/`
 ```
 $ mkdir project-asiago
 $ cd project-asiago